Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Exact Solutions Found for RPCF

 Derivatives in the spanwise and time directions can be computed using standard spectral methods.
-Derivatives in the wall-normal direction are computed using finite difference methods, generally of fourth order accuracy.
+Derivatives in the wall-normal direction are computed using finite difference methods, generally of second order accuracy to match as closely with the numerics of the DNS solver.
 The finite difference stencils are derived using the custom package \href{https://github.com/The-ReSolver/FDGrids.jl}{FDGrids.jl}.
-To compute the projection in \eqref{eq:velocity-projection} and \eqref{eq:residual-projection} it is necessary to compute integrals over all the directions given the definition of the inner-product in \eqref{eq:inner-product}.
+To compute the projection in \eqref{eq:velocity-projection} and \eqref{eq:residual-projection} it is necessary to compute integrals over all the directions given the definition of the inner product in \eqref{eq:inner-product}.
 In the spanwise and time directions this can be done by using Parseval's theorem, converting the integral over these directions to sums of the coefficients over the corresponding wavenumbers.
 The wall-normal integrals are computed using the method of undetermined coefficients for quadratures \citep{dahlquist2008}.
 The nonlinear terms in the computations are computed using a pseudo-spectral method, using a $3/2$ padding rule in the spanwise and time directions to avoid aliasing errors.